techpmsap/S4HC_Powerweek_2018/Prerequisites/Prerequisites.md

 1. From SAP Cloud Platform Cockpit, click on **Cloud Foundry Trial**.
 This will bring you directly into your Cloud Foundry Trial subaccount.
 	![](images/15.png)

-2. If you already have activated this kind of landscape in the past, consider that it might be expired since the validity is only **90 days**.
+2. If you already have activated this kind of landscape in the past, consider that it might be expired since the validity is only **30 days**.
 All you have to do is to reactivate the trial by going on the first icon in the top toolbar and selecting **Extend Free Trial**.
-This button is only available after your trial plan is expired
+Then you have to refresh your browser.
+The button for extending free trial is only available after your trial plan is expired
 	![](images/15_02.png)

 1. Select your trial sub-account